slurpee159/5113056042_HW3/3/3-1/README.md

-# HW3: Machine Learning Comparisons and Visualizations
-This repository contains three tasks related to Support Vector Machines (SVM), Logistic Regression, and visualization techniques.

-## HW3-1: 1D Comparison of Logistic Regression with SVM
+## 3-1: 1D Comparison of Logistic Regression with SVM

 ### Question:
 How can we visualize and compare the performance of Logistic Regression and Support Vector Machines (SVM) on one-dimensional data?